Physical and Occupational Therapy

 Physical Therapy Program Prerequisites

-1 & 2.
-Anatomy and Physiology each with laboratory (vertebrate or human), 2 semesters or 2-3 quarters.
+Anatomy and Physiology each with laboratory, 8 semester credits.
 These courses must have been completed within the last 7 years.
 Courses on human anatomy and physiology MUST be listed in Biology, Zoology, Anatomy, or Physiology Departments for fulfillment of this requirement.
 Botany courses will NOT be accepted.

 CHEMISTRY (2 courses)

-1 & 2.
-Introductory Chemistry with laboratory, 2 semesters or 2-3 quarters.
+General Chemistry with laboratory, 8 semester credits.
+These courses must have been completed within the last 7 years.
 A more recently completed chemistry course at upper division or graduate level with laboratory may also meet this requirement.
 Must be courses for science majors.

 PHYSICS (2 courses)

-1 & 2.
-Introductory Physics with laboratory, 2 semesters or 2-3 quarters.
+General Physics with laboratory, 8 semester credits.
+These courses must have been completed within the last 7 years.
 A more recently completed physics course at upper division or graduate level with laboratory may also meet this requirement.
-Must be courses for science majors.
+Must be algebra based physics appropriate for health professions and science majors.

 MATHEMATICS (1 course)

-1. Statistics - 3 or more units.
+Statistics - 3 or more semester credits.
 Courses about research methods or tests and measurements will NOT meet this requirement.